Secure CheckoutPersonal information is secured with SSL technology.

 - eBook ISBN:

-Dr. Boyun Guo is well known for his contributions to the energy industry in multiphase flow in pipe systems and horizontal well engineering.
-He is currently a Professor at the University of Louisiana at Lafayette in the Petroleum Engineering Department and Director of the Center for Optimization of Petroleum Systems (COPS).
-He has over 35 years of work experience in the oil and gas industry and academia, and has previously worked for New Mexico Tech, New Mexico Petroleum Recovery Research Center, and Edinburgh Petroleum Services.
-He holds a BS degree in Petroleum Engineering from Daqing Petroleum Institute of China, MS degree in Petroleum Engineering from Montana College of Mineral Science and Technology, and a PhD in Petroleum Engineering from New Mexico Institute of Mining and Technology.
-Dr. Guo has authored over a hundred papers, served on many association committees, and published 13 books of which 10 of those reside with Elsevier.
+Boyun Guo is a Professor at the University of Louisiana at Lafayette in the Petroleum Engineering Department and Director of the Center for Optimization of Petroleum Systems (COPS) of the Energy Institute of Louisiana (EIL).
+He has 40 years of work experience in the oil and gas industry and academia.
+He is the principal author of 11 books and author/coauthor of over 150 research papers.
+He holds a BS degree in Engineering Science from Daqing Petroleum Institute in China, MS degree in Petroleum Engineering from Montana College of Mineral Science and Technology, and a PhD degree in Petroleum Engineering from New Mexico Institute of Mining and Technology.

 Gefei Liu is the founder and president of Pegasus Vertex, Inc., a drilling software company in Houston, Texas.
 He received his BS degree from the University of Science and Technology of China in 1987 and an MS degree from the University of Texas at Austin in 1991.
 Gefei has published more than 20 technical articles on various drilling engineering topics and one book published by Elsevier titled Applied Drilling Circulation Systems with Prof. Boyun Guo.
 Mr. Liu was nominated for the SPE (Society of Petroleum Engineers) Drilling Engineering Award in 2012.
 In May 2018, Gefei, together with his colleague Dr. Hu Dai, was awarded the Meritorious Awards for Engineering Innovation by Hart’s Energy for developing the CEMPRO+ computer model.

 Founder and President, Pegasus Vertex, Inc. Houston, USA